 What oils should i use?

 Time to get specific.
 Here's a list of some essential oils and the bugs they protect against.
-It's not a comprehensive list, but rather a list of some of the more common oils used.
+It's not a comprehensive list, but rather suggestions of some of the more common oils used.

 Citronella- mosquitoes